Mrs. Kim Mikolajczyk – Principal

 Mrs. Emma Riely – Kindergarten

-Emma Riely teaches morning Kindergarten at McDonald Elementary.
+Emma Riely teaches Kindergarten at McDonald Elementary.
 She earned double Bachelor’s Degrees in Elementary Education and Early Childhood Education at Central Washington University.

 When she is not teaching, Mrs. Riely absolutely loves organizing other people’s houses.
 Every time she goes back home for the holidays she helps her mom organize an entire room and take tons of her stuff to the thrift store (she has a lot of stuff!)
 Her and her husband love to run and always do an organized run on Thanksgiving.